Stalker (1979 film): Sound design

 The journey into the Zone on a motorized rail car features a disconnection between the visual image and the sound.
 The presence of the rail car is registered only through the clanking sound of the wheels on the tracks.
 Neither the rail car nor the scenery passing by is shown, since the camera is focused on the faces of the characters.
 This disconnection draws the audience into the inner world of the characters and transforms the physical journey into an inner journey.
 This effect on the audience is reinforced by Artemyev's synthesizer effects, which make the clanking wheels sound less and less natural as the journey progresses.
 When the three arrive in the Zone initially, it appears to be silent.
 Only after some time, and only slightly audibly can one hear the sound of a distant river, the sound of the blowing wind, or the occasional cry of an animal.
-These sounds grow richer and more audible while the Stalker makes his first venture into the Zone, as if the sound draws him towards the Zone.
+These sounds grow richer and more audible while the Stalker makes his first venture into the Zone, as if the sound draws him toward the Zone.
 The sparseness of sounds in the Zone draws attention to specific sounds, which, as in other scenes, are largely disconnected from the visual image.
 Animals can be heard in the distance but are never shown.
 A breeze can be heard, but no visual reference is shown.
 This effect is reinforced by occasional synthesizer effects which meld with the natural sounds and blur the boundaries between artificial and alien sounds and the sounds of nature.